-Tree Spirit and Other Strange Tales, by Michael Eisele is a sewn hardback book of 291 pages printed lithographically, with head and tailbands, and d/w.
+Tree Spirit and Other Strange Tales, by Michael Eisele is out of print as a hardback book.

 and Other Strange Tales